Welding Process Technology (WPT)

 Division: Technical

-This course provides students an opportunity to apply the process-specific welding skills that they have previously mastered to complete fabrication and repairs projects.
-In addition to welding, students will learn shop metal identification, how to set up and operate shop metal prep and fabricating equipment as well as plan, sketch, order and prepare for a variety of projects.
+This course provides students with the opportunity to apply process-specific welding skills to complete comprehensive fabrication and repair projects.
+In addition to welding, students will learn shop metal identification and gain practical experience with essential fabrication equipment, including set up and operation of metal preparation machinery.
+Students will also be required to plan, sketch, generate material lists, and prepare for a variety of complex projects, simulating real-world industrial demands.
 Group 2 course.
-Critical Thinking - Direct.

 WPT 290 - Welding Internship